 Pat the fish fillets dry with paper towels.
 Lightly season both sides of the fish with salt and pepper and additional seasonings.

 Place a large skillet over medium-high heat.
-Add oil or clarified butter and swirl to coat the pan.
+Add oil or butter and swirl to coat the pan.
 The pan should be hot enough that the fish sizzles as soon as it touches the surface.

 Lay the fish in the pan, skin-side down, if it has skin.
 Let the fish cook undisturbed for 3-4 minutes or until the edges turn opaque and the fish is not stuck to the pan.

 While the fish cooks, melt four tablespoons of butter in a small saucepan over medium-low heat.
-Stir in the garlic, juice of half a lemon (about 1 tablespoon), and 2 tablespoons chopped parsley.
+Stir in the minced garlic, juice of half a lemon (about 1 tablespoon), and chopped parsley.
 Season to taste with salt.
 Turn off the heat and cover the pot until the fish is ready.

 Gently flip the fish using a wide fish spatula.
 Cook for another 2-3 minutes on the other side.
 The fish is done when it flakes easily with a fork.